tomisimo/KafevilleManualAndAutomatedTestingDocumentsProject/README.md

 QA Manual testing tools

 JIRA - is a project management tool that brings teams together to collaborate, to plan, track, and deliver any type of project.
-MantisHub - is a platform for team collaboration, issue tracking, filter issues by categories, do bookmarking, statistics, reports and knowledge sharing all within a simple, intuitive interface.
+MANTISHUB - is a platform for team collaboration, issue tracking, filter issues by categories, do bookmarking, statistics, reports and knowledge sharing all within a simple, intuitive interface.

 QA Automation testing tools

 IntlliJ IDE - is an Integrated Development Environment (IDE) for development of projects code with Java programming language.
-JAVA
+JAVA - programming language for writing projects code.
-MAVEN build tool
+MAVEN - is a build tool for Java projects using a project object model (POM) for dependencies to frameworks, Maven manages a project's compilation, testing, and documentation.
-SELENIUM WebDriver
+SELENIUM WebDriver - is a web framework that permits to execute cross-browser tests and used for automating web-based application testing to verify if performs expectedly.
+Allows to choose a programming language to create test scripts, code.
 TestNG
 ChromeDriver